Botmasher/mongolic-timeline/README.md

-# Simple Timeline Generator
+# Timeline Generator

-A brief timeline condensing the complicated academic understanding of the timing and relationships betwreen Middle Mongol, Written Mongol, Proto-Mongolic and modern Mongolic languages including Mongolian proper.
+A basic chronological timeline maker that visualizes stored content in connected nodes along a line.

 ## Motivation